 Set after the first co-op campaign of Portal 2, Aperture Tag casts the player as one of GLaDOS's new human test subjects and contains a full-length single player campaign.
 Accompanied only by your test supervisor, a personality core named Nigel, the player has to work through yet another one of Aperture Science's testing tracks.

-The game also includes a built-in level editor with Steam Workshop support, similar to Portal 2's Perpetual Testing Initiative, allowing users to create and share new test chambers with others.
+The game also includes a built-in level editor with Steam Workshop support, similar to Portal 2's Perpetual Testing Initiative, allowing users to create and share new test chambers with others, it uses the same dialogue and jokes as the Perpetual testing initiative so tropes for that will be in Portal 2.

 This work contains examples of: